Adapter

 AWS Authentication

-The first way is using a "service" account and its AWS keys to authentication as that account.
+The first way is using a "service" account and its AWS keys to authenticate as that account.
 In this case, you will get the aws_access_key, aws_secret_key, and aws_session_token from AWS and configure them into the adapter service instance as shown below.

-The second way is using AWS STS. this still requires a "service" account and its AWS keys to authentication as that account.
+The second way is using AWS STS. this still requires a "service" account and its AWS keys to authenticate as that account.
 In this case, you will get the aws_access_key, aws_secret_key, and aws_session_token from AWS and configure them into the adapter service instance as shown below.
 In addition, you will provide STS paramaters in the workflow tasks that tell the adapter the role you want used on the particular call.

 The third authentication method is to use an IAM role.
 With this method, you do not need any authentication keys as the adapter will utilize an "internal" AWS call to get the things that it needs for authentication.
 Since the adapter needs to make the call to this "internal" AWS IP address, the IAP server needs to be where it has access to that address or you will not be able to use this method.